Tech rout widens as Meta sinks after results | Technology

 Tech rout widens as Meta sinks after results

-One segment of the broader technology sector, however, stands to benefit from Meta's aggressive spending - chipmakers.
-Analysts expect data center-focused companies such as Broadcom Inc, Advanced Micro Devices and Nvidia Corp to get a boost from Meta's plans.
-Their stocks ticked higher in premarket trading.
+CHIP BOON Meta's aggressive spending on the metaverse, however, is likely to be a boon for one segment of the broader technology sector - chipmakers.

-Meta's plans require capital expenditure for new data centers and infrastructure for the metaverse, said Ben Barringer, analyst at Quilter Cheviot.
-For Meta, however, things look bleak a year after it changed its name to focus on metaverse, or shared virtual reality where people can interact with each other through avatars.
+Its plans require capital expenditure for new data centers and infrastructure, said Ben Barringer, analyst at Quilter Cheviot.
+Data center-focused companies such as Broadcom Inc, Advanced Micro Devices and Nvidia Corp could get a boost from Meta's plans.
+Their stocks rose between 1.4% and 4.3%.
+But for Meta, things look bleak a year after it changed its name to focus on the metaverse, a shared virtual reality where people can interact with each other through avatars.

-So far this year, Reality Labs, the company's metaverse unit, has recorded revenue losses of $9.44 billion after posting over $10 billion in losses last year.
-Meta forecast that the unit's losses would grow further in 2023 and pledged to "pace" investments after that.
+So far this year, Reality Labs, the company's metaverse unit, has already lost $9.44 billion in revenue, while last year the unit recorded more than $10 billion in losses.
+Meta has predicted that the unit's losses would grow further in 2023 and pledged to "pace" investments after that.

 At least 13 brokerages cut their price target on the stock, with J.P.
 Morgan slashing to a Wall Street low of $115.